zeeman-effect/maiar-ai/maiar-client/README.md

 - Monitor events as they occur
 - Chat interface for direct interaction with your agent
 - Responsive, grid-based layout
+- Dynamic WebSocket URL configuration from the UI

 ## Prerequisites